Harry Potter descends upon New York

 Now open through January 27, the exhibition is part of the 20th anniversary of the first US publication of "Harry Potter and the Sorcerer's Stone."

-The show includes items from Rowling's collection, magical items and folklore that inspired her work and other magical objects and literature from around the world.
+The New York show includes items from Rowling's collection, magical items and folklore that inspired her work and other magical objects and literature from around the world.

 "We are expecting an avalanche of people because I think the Harry Potter phenomenon is amazing," said Roberta J.M.
 Olson, a New York Historical Society curator.
 "It's world-wide, and every child I know is coming."